Gum Disease Treatment

 3. Measure gum pocket depth.
 We place a dental probe between your teeth and gums, throughout different areas within your mouth.

-• 1-3 mm is a healthy and normal gum pocket depth
+• 1-3 mm is a healthy and normal gum pocket depth.

-• 3-5 mm is early or mild periodontitis
+• 3-5 mm is early or mild periodontitis.

-• 5-7 mm is moderate periodontitis
+• 5-7 mm is moderate periodontitis.

-• 7-10 mm is advanced periodontitis
+• 7-10 mm is advanced periodontitis.

-• What are the signs of periodontal disease or gum disease?
+• What are the signs of periodontal disease?

 The earliest sign of periodontitis is an irritated gum line that might present some discomfort or bleeding when you brush, floss or have your teeth cleaned professionally.
 If not treated, the gums will start to retract and pull away from the teeth.
 This creates spaces between the teeth and gums called periodontal pockets that can quickly become filled with harmful accumulations.
 Your dentist will typically measure the depths of these pockets to determine how far the condition has spread and what treatment is needed to correct the problem.
-If gum disease eventually makes its way down to the jawbone and the connective tissues of teeth, the jawbone can deteriorate, and teeth can be lost.
+If gum disease eventually makes its way down to the jawbone and the connective tissues of teeth, the jawbone can deteriorate and teeth can be lost.

-• How is periodontal disease or gum disease treated?
+• How is periodontal disease treated?

-Scaling and root planning are recognized as the standard treatment for periodontitis.
+Scaling and root planing is recognized as the standard treatment for periodontitis.
 The procedure is highly effective in managing the condition in its early to moderate stages.
 It also does an excellent job of reversing its harmful effects.
 When providing scaling and root planing treatment, your dentist will access the areas below the gum line and between the teeth and remove harmful accumulations of plaque, tartar and oral bacteria.
 Then the root surfaces will be smoothed out to prevent future accumulations.
 Your gums should then begin the healing process and eventually reattach themselves to the teeth.

 More questions?